This is my chronic back pain to total wellness journey.

 Thankfully, I made it through my pregnancy without any incidences.
 I gave birth to my second child, a healthy beautiful girl.
 I was so happy, but physically a total wreck.

 Lack of sleep with my newborn, along with the chronic pain was a daily struggle.
 And at that point, I also had 50 pounds to lose instead of the original 20 pounds.
-All I wore were black legging and gray t-shirts.
+All I wore were black leggings and gray t-shirts.

 I mourned never wearing anything but athletic sneakers ever again.
 They made my back hurt less, but I hated the style of most athletic sneakers.
 I wanted to wear cuter outfits, but what difference would it make anyway.